Halt and Catch Fire (computing): Motorola 6800

 In the old days of the Motorola 6800 microprocessor, instruction code DD caused the processor to go into an endless loop, reading from each memory address in order.
 (Other engineers referred to this as the "Halt and Catch Fire" [HCF] instruction, but we remembered the code by calling it the "Drop Dead" instruction.)
 Drop Dead mode was wonderful for spotting hardware timing and address logic problems with a scope; all of the address and clock lines were nice, cycling square waves.

 The 6800's behavior when encountering HCF was known to Motorola by 1976.
 When the 6800 encounters the HCF instruction, the processor never finds the end of it, endlessly incrementing its program counter until the CPU is reset.
 Hence, the address bus effectively becomes a counter, allowing the operation of all address lines to be quickly verified.
 Once the processor entered this mode, it is not responsive to interrupts, so normal operation can only be restored by a reset (hence the "Drop Dead" and "Halt and Catch Fire" monikers).
 These references are thus to the unresponsive behavior of the CPU in this state, and not to any form of erratic behavior.
 Motorola kept the HCF behavior in the 6802 variant of the processor (which released in 1977) as an intentional self-test for the 6802's 128 bytes of onboard RAM.

-Other HCF-like instructions were found later on the Motorola 6800 when executing undocumented opcodes FD (cycling twice slower than 9D/DD) or CD/ED (cycling at a human-readable very low frequency on a limited number of high-address lines).
+Other HCF-like instructions were found later on the Motorola 6800 when executing undocumented opcodes FD (cycling at half the rate of 9D/DD) or CD/ED (cycling at a human-readable very low frequency on a limited number of high-address lines).

 HCF is believed to be the first built-in self-test feature on a Motorola microprocessor.